caniot/caniot_tools/Examples/UDS_FlashLoader_File_Explorer/SD_CARD/readme.txt

-copy uds_ota_flashLoader folder to the CANIOTBOX micro SDCARD
+copy uds_msc_flashLoader folder to the CANIOTBOX micro SDCARD